 The Gap Of Dunloe Tour

-Next it is into the Muckross Lake (Middle Lake) and on under Brickeen Bridge and into the Lower Lake.
+Next, it is into the Muckross Lake (Middle Lake) and on under Brickeen Bridge and into the Lower Lake.
 Here you will pass by Glena Bay on your left and you can see an old house once frequented by the wealthy and famous.
-The Rhododendron has now taken over a lot of the grounds around the derelict house.
+The Rhododendron have now taken over a lot of the grounds around the derelict house.
 Heading on by Darby’s gardens, O’Sullivan’s Cascade (unseen) and back by Innisfallen Island (It is said King Brian Boru was educated by the Monks here) into Ross Bay.
 Here you can see Ross Castle once an O’Donohue Stronghold.

-Video Tour of the Gap of Dunloe, Black Valley and Boat journey
+Video Tour of the Gap of Dunloe, Black Valley, and Boat journey